argoproj/argo-events/docs/sensors/more-about-sensors-and-triggers.md

 ## Multiple Dependencies

-If there are mulitple dependencies defined in the `Sensor`, you can configure [Trigger Conditions](trigger-conditions.md) to determine what kind of situation could get the trigger executed.
+If there are multiple dependencies defined in the `Sensor`, you can configure [Trigger Conditions](trigger-conditions.md) to determine what kind of situation could get the trigger executed.